westonrobot/robotics101/lab_sessions/lab3/lab.md

 # Prelab (1%)

 1. Prepare your Github accounts
-   1. Each member should have his/her own github account
+   1. Each member should have his/her own Github account
-2. Each team has to make a github organization
-   1. Organization names should follow this format: RSE2107A-AY2122T3-Group-X
-   2. Where X is your grp number
-   3. Every member should be a member in this organization
+   2. *TIP for school students: you are typically eligible for Github pro for free with the [GitHub Student Developer Pack](https://education.Github.com/); along with many other perks.* ;D
-3. Download and install your preferred (I)DE.
+2. Download and install your preferred (I)DE.
    1. For those who don't have one, [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a good place to start.
    2. VSCode has great python & ROS extensions. ;p
+3. Install git onto your systems
 4. We will have a short MCQ quiz on concepts that have been covered in the lecture and those that will be needed during this lab session, concepts covered will be from the readings found below.

 **Readings**